-If you're traveling from Salerno, Cetara is the first two town you'll come across on the Amalfi Coast.
+If you're traveling from Salerno by car, Cetara is one of the first two towns you'll come across on the Amalfi Coast.
 From the A3 motorway, exit at Vietri Sul Mare and take the SS163 for a few additional kilometers to reach Cetara.
 Those traveling by public transport can catch Sita buses to Cetara from Naples or Salerno.

 For more detailed information: How to get to the Amalfi Coast

 Cetara is a quintessential Mediterranean fishing village and visitors come to Cetrara to eat what is widely considered to be the best fish on the Amalfi Coast, including the town's legendary Colatura di Alici, an anchovy syrup similar to the Ancient Roman "Garum", and fresh tuna caught using traditional nets.

 Cetara's tuna is famous throughout the world and vast quantities are exported to Japan, where it is used in sushi dishes.
 In fact, the town's name is believed to come from the Latin word cetaria (tuna fishery) or cetari (fishermen of large fish).

 You can also find excellent limoncello in Cetara, the tangy lemon liqueur common on the Amalfi Coast and Capri.

 Cetara has three excellent restaurants in which to savor the town's unique cuisine: the informal "Il Convento", the classic "Il San Pietro" and the contemporary "L'Acqua Pazza"; all of which guarantee an dining experience to remember.
 You can also find pizzerias for a quick meal and even grocery stores to pick up picnic supplies.